sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 Plug in the phone into your machine and *trust the host* and make sure that your phone is unlocked when you run your tests.

-Your phone needs to be unlocked (turn off *Auto-Lock*) and make sure to turn down the brightness, so that you sace energy.
+Your phone needs to be unlocked (turn off *Auto-Lock*) and make sure to turn down the brightness, so that you save energy.

 If you have any problems, make sure to read the [WebKit blog post about setting up your phone for Selenium](https://webkit.org/blog/9395/webdriver-is-coming-to-safari-in-ios-13/).